JacksonKerr/JacksonKerr/README.md

+Updated 2024:
+Working for Otago Clinical Audit at The University of Otago since late 2021.
+The main aspect of this role is full stack development of the clinical audit application DIVA which uses VueJS + Vuetify, ASP.NET, and SQL Server.
+Due to us being a smaller team with only two devs, I am also responsible for providing support and discussing requirements with clients.

+Updated 2021:
 Studying a Bachelors of Science majoring in Computer Science and minoring in Information Science at The University of Otago.

 I am passionate about developing software and enjoy the challenges that come with it.
 I enjoy working in a team and have some management experience from previous work I have done in the hortuculture industry each harvest period from 2013-2020.